fraqve/Aegis-scaner/README.md

 **Requirements**

 - Python 3.8+
-- Nmap installed on your system
+- Nmap, Nikto, Gobuster installed on your system
 - API keys for VirusTotal, AbuseIPDB, and Google Gemini

 **Steps**